-The procedure for validation applies to irradiation or irradiance, and clearness index.
 The changes in solar radiation at the top of the atmosphere due to changes in geometry, namely the daily course of the sun and seasonal effects, are usually well reproduced by models and lead to a de facto correlation between observations and estimates of irradiation hiding potential weaknesses.
 The clearness index is a stricter indicator of the performances of a model regarding its ability to estimate the optical state of the atmosphere.
 Though the clearness index is not completely independent of the position of the sun, the dependency is much less pronounced than for radiation.
+Therefore, both irradiation and clearness indices are used.